Introduction to Web Page Development

 Advanced study of the practices and standards used in the Web design field, including project management, usability, accessibility, and ethical and legal considerations.
 Study also includes Web styles, meta tags, servers, rapid development tools, search engine optimization, and Web publishing.
 (Formerly CIT254) 3 Credits (3 Lecture - 0 Lab) Prerequisite(s): BWM150 and CSC124.

 Introduction to the Document Object Model.
 Client-side scripting is used to dynamically change the presentation of a webpage.
 Additionally, asynchronous server requests with formatted data displays are covered.
-3 Credits (3 Lecture - 0 Lab) Prerequisite(s): BWM254 or BWM160 and BWM250.
+3 Credits (3 Lecture - 0 Lab) Prerequisite(s): BWM254.
+Spring Only.

-Study and design of interactive media that can be used to create games, interactive quizzes, or rich Internet applications.
-Skills development includes using popular animation software driven by scripting languages.
-Course work includes several projects involving the planning, design, and implementation of the interactive animation.
-3 Credits (3 Lecture - 0 Lab) Prerequisite(s): CIT160 and CIT252 or BWM160 and CIT252 or BWM160 and BWM252.
+Study and design of interactive media that can be used to create games or simulations, interactive motion graphics, or rich Internet applications.
+Skill development includes using popular animation software driven by scripting languages.
+Course work includes several projects involving the planning, design, and implementation of interactive animation.
+3 Credits (3 Lecture - 0 Lab) Prerequisite(s): BWM254.
+Fall Only.

 Web Project Management